 Infections: results of any routine antenatal screening tests for infections (Priority 1).
 Additionally, laboratory investigations should be performed for infections that may have impact on the immunogenicity, efficacy and safety of pregnancy vaccines or aid interpretation of events that occur in the mother, fetus, neonate or infant (Priority 1).
 These infections include, but are not limited to, human immunodeficiency virus (HIV) 1 and 2, malaria (where relevant), syphilis, tuberculosis (where relevant), Zika virus (where relevant), hepatitis B virus, rubella, hepatitis C virus, group B streptococcus, toxoplasmosis, genital herpes simplex virus infections and other sexually transmitted infections (Chlamydia, gonococcus, etc.).
 Additionally, background data on the target infection for specific vaccine studies will be required (Priority 1), e.g., GBS colonization and GBSuria in a subject participating in a GBS vaccine trial

-Other acute non-infectious medical conditions during the present pregnancy e.g., haematologic, including anemia, metabolic, endocrine, gynecological, rheumatological, cardiovascular, renal, gastrointestinal, pulmonary or neurological conditions and any other health condition of potential importance for the immunogenicity and safety of vaccines; this includes results of non-routine laboratory testing during pregnancy relevant to such medical conditions (Priority 1)
+Other acute non-infectious medical conditions during the present pregnancy e.g., hematologic, including anemia, metabolic, endocrine, gynecological, rheumatological, cardiovascular, renal, gastrointestinal, pulmonary or neurological conditions and any other health condition of potential importance for the immunogenicity and safety of vaccines; this includes results of non-routine laboratory testing during pregnancy relevant to such medical conditions (Priority 1)

 Medication history: medication taken up to 1 month prior to pregnancy and study vaccination, including prescription and non-prescription drugs, herbal and homeopathic preparations and nutritional supplements [46].
 A comprehensive list of known teratogens is available [47, 48] (Priority 1) ,

-History of allergies: allergen and a description of the reaction
+History of allergies, including adverse drug reactions: allergen and a description of the reaction

 Vaccination history: recorded vaccines administered up to 1 year prior to enrollment and study vaccination together, as well as date of administration (Priority 1)